metacollin/homebrew-gnuradio/README.md

 But don't worry, if you weren't able to use pip or are missing a python dependency, homebrew will see which python packages are missing (if any) and tell you how to install them after you try to `brew install gnuradio`.

-There is an alternative however.
-One can use the `--with-python-deps` flag and the formula will handle all python dependencies automatically for you, and will build them specific for gnuradio, leaving your system wide python setup untouched.
-The downside to this is those python libaries will *not* be available systemwide, which may cause issues if you are developing your own blocks etc.

 Other available flags to be used at your discretion are `--without-qt` and `--without-docs`. **Note:** Disabling QT will prevent the GUI companion from being built.